God had a problem.

 When we, by faith, pull ourselves up to God and humbly say, “Got room for one more?” we suddenly begin to see things differently.
 The slaughterhouse doors are flung open.
 We realize what sin has done and is doing to us and those around us.
 Our hearts break.

-Not only do we recognize the true cost of our waywardness; we also begin to sense just how far God has brought us with His grace.
-“Amazing grace,” we sing with hearts overflowing with gratitude, “how sweet the sound, that saved a wretch like me.
-I once was lost, but now I’m found.
-Was blind, but now I see."
+We not only recognize the true cost of our waywardness but also begin to sense just how far God has brought us with His grace.
+“Amazing grace!” we sing with hearts overflowing with gratitude, “how sweet the sound, that saved a wretch like me!
+I once was lost, but now am found, was blind, but now I see.”

-There’s just one problem: The forces of evil have turned us into beings totally unworthy and unfit to be in God’s presence.
+But seeing isn’t enough, not for God, and it shouldn’t be enough for us, either.
+The whole idea of salvation is to restore what’s been lost—to reconnect us with our Creator.
+There’s just one problem: the forces of evil have turned us into beings totally unworthy and unfit to be in God’s presence.
 We’re oil to His water.
 We’ve become round pegs in a square-holed universe.
 Our characters have become so soiled by sin that, in God’s perfect world, we’re more than misfits; we’re major polluters.
 Something must change.

-Thankfully, the plan provides the fix.
-In order for us to be worthy of eternal life with God, our sinfulness—our pollution—must be removed.
+Thankfully, God’s plan provided the fix.
+For us to be worthy of eternal life with God, our sinfulness—our pollution—must be removed.
 But how?

 Once again, the answer comes covered in blood.
-“Therefore no one will be declared righteous in [God’s] sight by observing the law; rather, through the law we become conscious of sin. . . .
-This righteousness from God comes through faith in Jesus Christ to all who believe . . .
-God presented him as a sacrifice of atonement, through faith in his blood” (Romans 3:20, 22, 25).
+“Therefore no one will be declared righteous in God’s sight by the works of the law; rather, through the law we become conscious of our sin. . . .

 Listen to how Christian writer Ellen White puts it in her book Steps to Christ: “The price paid for our redemption, the infinite sacrifice of our heavenly Father in giving His Son to die for us, should give us exalted conceptions of what we may become through Christ.”
 Then she brings the message home with these beautiful words: “If you give yourself to Him, and accept Him as your Saviour, then, sinful as your life may have been, for His sake you are accounted righteous.
 Christ’s character stands in place of your character, and you are accepted before God just as if you had not sinned.”

-Lifeline: not needed.
+Lifeline: no longer needed.
 Relationships: restored.
 Perfection: reestablished.
 Salvation’s plan: complete.